 Most career paths don’t follow a straight line.
 If they did, we would all be ballerinas, firefighters and astronauts, just like we said in kindergarten.
 It’s normal to waver back and forth between roles and even industries.
-Wherever it takes you is okay — even if you wind up back where you started.
+Wherever your career takes you is OK — even if you wind up back where you started.

 What Are Boomerang Employees?

-“I encourage companies to be open minded about welcoming talent back,” he said.
+“I encourage companies to be open-minded about welcoming talent back,” Daniel Phelps, VP of talent acquisition at AI company Genesys, said.
 “How someone leaves, and the sentiment they retain of their previous employers, impacts future success for everyone and developmental opportunities abound.”

 Hiring Managers Should Be Open to Boomerang Employees

 Generally, boomerang employees are relatively rare.
-Out of all new hires, they are only 4.5 percent, according to the Wall Street Journal.
+Out of all new hires, they are only 4.5 percent.
 But that doesn’t mean the phenomenon should be ignored.
-In fact, boomerang employees are poised to become a lot more common, said Phelps.
+In fact, boomerang employees are poised to become a lot more common.

 Boomerang employees may want to return to previous companies if the opportunity they went after didn’t pan out or they miss the security of a familiar environment.
 New leadership or changing market conditions could mean different business priorities and growth opportunities that make their previous company more attractive.

-“There are a myriad of reasons why an ex-employee may want to return to a previous company,” said Tim Rowley, COO and CTO of Chicago-based recruiting software company PeopleCaddie.
-“The ex-employee may have been experiencing a temporary personal situation that made it necessary for them to leave the workforce for an indefinite period, and they may like to return after the situation has been resolved.
-[They] may have also become a consultant, and desire to have their former employer as a client.”
+“There are a myriad of reasons why an ex-employee may want to return to a previous company,” said Tim Rowley, COO and CTO of recruiting software company PeopleCaddie.
+“The ex-employee may have been experiencing a temporary personal situation that made it necessary for them to leave the workforce for an indefinite period, and they may like to return after the situation has been resolved.”

-Finding the right new hire is only half the recruiting battle.
-Onboarding brand new employees is time consuming and costly.
-It can take a new employee nearly eight months to reach their full productivity potential at their new role, according to research from Allied HR.
-What’s more, the cost of onboarding each new hire is around $4,100, said a study from SHRM.
+Onboarding brand-new employees is time-consuming and costly.
+It can take a new employee nearly 12 months to reach their full performance potential in their new role.
+What’s more, the cost of onboarding each new hire is around $4,700, according to a study from SHRM.

-Hiring a boomerang employee can cut back on these expenses.
+Hiring a boomerang employee can cut back on expenses.
 Returning employees already know the ropes and will be able to jump into the mix a lot faster.
 Rehiring previous employees can also save leaders between 33 and 67 percent of their recruitment budget, according to research from Success Factors.
-On top of that, they’ll already know the company culture too.
+On top of that, they’ll already know the company culture.

 The success of a boomerang hire all depends on the circumstances of their departure.
 For example, if an employee only wants to return because they were laid off from a previous role, but don’t express real interest or excitement about the company, they could just be returning out of desperation and wind up leaving as soon as the next opportunity arises.
 Avoiding situations like this, Phelps said, comes down to one thing: communication.